awsm-research/wiki-admin/README.md

 > jupyter kernelspec uninstall unwanted-kernel

+If you want to remove the whole environment (e.g., bughunter),

+> conda env remove -n bughunter

 # Install packages to all users
 Since the python virtual environment is at /opt/jupyterhub/, so we need to use the following command.